Lebo, tell us a bit about yourself.

 If you’d like to hear the full interview with Lebo, and find other stories from people who have moved offshore, you can watch our latest webinar: Making the move Offshore >>

 More about Lebogang Maimane

-Having qualified as an Attorney in South Africa in 2017, Lebogang spent two years in the corporate team of one of Africa’s leading corporate law firms, where she gained extensive commercial experience spanning across industries such as renewable energy and power, courier and warehousing, financial services, information and technology, to name a few.Posted about 2 years ago
+Having qualified as an Attorney in South Africa in 2017, Lebogang spent two years in the corporate team of one of Africa’s leading corporate law firms, where she gained extensive commercial experience spanning across industries such as renewable energy and power, courier and warehousing, financial services, information and technology, to name a few.Posted over 2 years ago